 Chapel is included in the curriculum weekly.
 It is led by our preschool director.
 It is simple, child-like and teaches about Jesus and His love for everybody.
 We are an interdenominational preschool.
 We do not teach doctrine.

-We always welcome donations of the following items: toys, clothes, art items, strawberry baskets, empty soup cans, jello or apple sauce containers, etc.
+We always welcome donations of the following items: 5 oz. cups, wippies, spoons/forks, paper towels, small plastic bowls, Lysol disinfectant wipes, small and large paper plates, boxes of Kleenex, clothes/shoes, newspapers, strawberry baskets, empty soup cans, jello or apple sauce containers, etc.

 Each child is required by state regulations to have on file a physician’s report, which includes a record of up-to-date immunizations and the signature of the child’s source of medical care.
 If a child’s health care physical is not complete at the time of enrollment or within forty-five (45) days after enrollment, the child will be excluded from the program.